 - to promote the Romansh and Italian languages in Switzerland.

 The Federal Office of Culture is responsible for adopting measures designed to promote multilingualism in society, specifically those areas concerning the promotion of mutual understanding and exchange between the various language communities, lending support to multilingual cantons, and safeguarding and fostering the Italian and Romansh languages and cultures.

-Furthermore, there are also various private initiatives, like “TransHelvetia”, which organise cooperation and exchanges between theatre companies in the German and French-speaking parts of Switzerland.
-TransHelvetia is financed by a private foundation.
+Furthermore, there are also various private initiatives, like “TransHelvetia”, which organises cooperation and exchanges between theatre companies in the German and French-speaking parts of Switzerland.
+A private foundation finances TransHelvetia.